 History of Dachigam National Park

 Dachigam National Park is known countrywide for being home to the endangered Hangul (Kashmir Stag), a species of elk.
-Besides Hangul, the park is known for its rich biodiversity which comprises unique species of flora, fauna and diverse topography.
+Besides Hangul, the park is also known for its rich biodiversity which comprises unique species of flora, fauna and diverse topography.
 Apart from Hangul, visitors may spot Leopard, Musk deer, Himalayan black bear, Himalayan brown bear, Hill fox, Himalayan Monal, Kashmir flycatcher Bearded Vulture, and more species of wildlife in their natural habitat.

 3. Pahalgam.
 Pahalgam is a hill station that is full of scenic beauty and is definitely a feast to the eyes.
 This is the kind of place which is submerged in the lush greenery along with the alluring Himalayas.
-Pahalgam is a beautiful place that would leave you wonderstruck with its vast & raw beauty and is also the starting point of the annual Amarnath Yatra.
+Pahalgam is a beautiful place that would leave you spellbound with its vast & raw beauty and is also the starting point of the annual Amarnath Yatra.

-Explore Shalimar Bagh.
-The Shalimar Bagh has been located on the very outskirts of Srinagar.
-Some of its other names are Shalimar Garden, Mughal Garden, etc. It is worth knowing that the Mughal Emperor Jahangir built this famous bagh and he did so for his wife Nur Jahan in the year 1619.
+4. Shalimar Bagh.
+This one is located on the very outskirts of Srinagar.
+Some of its other names are Shalimar Garden and Mughal Garden.
+It is worth knowing that Mughal Emperor Jahangir built this famous bagh and he did so for his wife Nur Jahan in the year 1619.